-The ADPCM serial input register is a 5-bit shift register to store data5-bit data in the 40 kbps ADPCM mode.
+The ADPCM serial input register is a 5-bit shift register to store the 5-bit data in the 40 kbps ADPCM mode.
 Serial input data is latched in with the falling edges of ASCK while CE is high and TRB is low.
-A minimum number of five low going ASCK pulses must be available within dataCE pulse when operating in the 40 kbps mode.
-For the 32, 24 and 16 kbps modes, ASCK must be pulsed low 4 times while CE is high to read in the RSI data.
-The falling edge of CE latches the last 5 bits data in the 40 kbps mode or datalast 4 bits data in the 32, 24, and 16 kbps modes prior to the CE transistion.
-See Table 3 for dataposition of dataADPCM data in dhe 5-bit input register when 5 ASCK low going pulses occur while CE is high hand TRB is low.
-Bit 1 in Table 3 is dataLSB which is the last bit in 32 and 40 kbps modes referenced to the negative edge of CE.
+A minimum number of five low going ASCK pulses must be available within the CE pulse when operating in the 40 kbps mode.
+For the 32, 24 and 16 kbps modes, a minimum of four low going ASCK pulses must be available while CE is high.
+The falling edge of CE latches the last 5 bits data in the 40 kbps mode or the last 4 bits data in the 32, 24, and 16 kbps modes prior to the CE transistion.
+See Table 3 for the position of the ADPCM data in the 5-bit input register when 5 ASCK low going pulses occur while CE is high and TRB is low.
+Note that bit 1 in Table 3 is the LSB.